jpontesmartins/videos-finder/README.md

 ## Getting Started

-Guide to execute VideosFinder in a local machine
+Guide to execute VideosFinder in a local machine.
+I use the dependency ```googleapis``` to make the call.

 ## Enviroment Variables